buildkite/concurrency-group-pipeline-example/README.md

 4. The **Integration Tests** step waits for both the **Deploy to Staging** and **Deploy to Production** steps to finish before running.
 It allows up to 3 parallel integration test runs.
 This gate opens once both the **Deploy to Staging** and **Deploy to Production** steps complete and closes upon the completion of the **Integration Tests** step.
 After this step, the **Trigger Production Pipeline** step is executed.

-5. Finally, the "Approve Deployment" step opens the gate for approving the deployment.
-It waits for the completion of the "Integration Tests" step before running.
-This gate remains open until the "Approve Deployment" step is completed.
+5. Finally, the **Approve Deployment** step opens the gate for approving the deployment.
+It waits for the completion of the **Integration Tests** step before running.
+This gate remains open until the **Approve Deployment** step is completed.

 ## Pipeline Steps Overview